AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/MoreSecondQuantization.md

 ## Hartree--Fock Theory

-We now apply these ideas to the approxiamate calculation of the energy of an interacting many body system.
+We now apply these ideas to the approximate calculation of the energy of an interacting many body system.

 ### The Hartree and Fock Potentials